-In yet another scoop by LGBTQ+ outlet The Advocate, Aubrey Plaza confessed to having intense feelings for both sexes back in 2016.
-Specifically, the former “Parks and Recreation” actress declared, “I fall in love with girls and guys.
-I can’t help it.”
-She was also quick to point out that she emanates “masculine energy,” and subsequently draws in both males and females alike.
+In yet another scoop by LGBTQ+ outlet The Advocate, Aubrey Plaza in 2016 confessed to having intense feelings for both sexes.
+“I fall in love with girls and guys,” she said.
+“I can’t help it.”
+She was also quick to point out that she emanates “masculine energy,” and is attracted to men and women.

-Actress and director Angelina Jolie has been openly LGBTQ+ for so long that some folks might have forgotten about it.
+Actor and director Angelina Jolie has been openly LGBTQ+ for so long that some folks might have forgotten about it.
 When asked in 2003 if she was bisexual, Jolie replied, “Of course.
 If I fell in love with a woman tomorrow, would I feel that it's OK to want to kiss and touch her?
 If I fell in love with her?
 Absolutely!
 Yes!"

 Known for his roles in shows like “Desperate Housewives” and “Teen Wolf,” actor Charlie Carver came out in 2016, using Instagram to make the announcement.
 Later, the actor claimed he made the decision in part because he was “ready to take on that conversation in a more public forum.”
 Carver has since been vocal about Hollywood’s tendency to perpetuate negative LGBTQ+ stereotypes, as well as pigeonholing openly gay actors into playing specific types of roles.
 Carver performed on Broadway in “The Boys in the Band,” which details the gay experience in 20th-century America before the Stonewall Riots occurred.

-Star of the 2018 film “Aquaman,” Amber Heard has been openly bisexual since 2010, when she was dating artist Tasya van Ree.
-The former Mrs. Johnny Depp remains quite vocal about achieving equal rights, not just for members of the LGBTQ+ community, but for females in general.
+Star of the 2018 film “Aquaman,” Amber Heard has been openly bisexual since 2010 when she was dating artist Tasya van Ree.
+Heard remains quite vocal about achieving equal rights, not just for members of the LGBTQ+ community, but for women in general.
 In a 2017 interview with Allure, she acknowledged that gender inequality is far graver than she once suspected, saying, “I had been living with my head in the sand…I did not realize how far we have to go to be equal.”

 In a relatively short time, Golden Globe-winner Sarah Paulson has gone from Hollywood bit player to one of Time’s 100 Most Influential People.
 Meanwhile, the versatile actress has been openly dating women for years, though she prefers that people don’t think of her as a lesbian.

 Actress, singer, and fashion designer Bella Thorne declared her bisexuality in true, modern style.
-That is, she posted a picture of her kissing another girl on Snapchat, then confirmed that she was indeed a member of the LGBTQ+ community.
+That is, she shared a picture of her kissing another girl on Snapchat, then confirmed that she was indeed a member of the LGBTQ+ community.
 Since that initial declaration, Thorne has made it a point to live life the way she wants to, making no apologies or compromises for her choices.

 Before her untimely death, singer Amy Winehouse was in the news on a daily basis for just about everything one could imagine.
-Hence, it’s no surprise that word of her bisexuality might have slipped under the radar.
+It’s, therefore, no surprise that word of her bisexuality might have slipped under the radar.
 Winehouse’s friends reported to News of the World that Winehouse once said, "There is something about being with a woman that is very satisfying.
 I don't care what people think about me being bi—I do what feels good.”

 Actor Marlon Brando once told his biographer, "Like a large number of men, I, too, have had homosexual experiences and I am not ashamed.
 I have never paid much attention to what people think about me."
 Unlike many of his contemporaries, Brando was an actor who could land desirable roles no matter what he chose to do in his personal life.
 To this day, his performances are heralded as some of the best ever committed to the big screen.